MVVYSHNAV/voiceai_realtime01/README.md

 ## Tool System

-The voice agent features a modular tool system that allows the AI to call JavaScript functions.
+Tomorrow features a modular tool system that allows the AI to call JavaScript functions.
 Tools are:

 - **Modular** - Each tool is a separate file
 - **Type-safe** - Full TypeScript support